kevinyu/reimagined-robot/README.md

 Then run by passing the opt.py path to the script `python scripts/learn_mnist_dataset.py../outputs/my_new_run/opt.py`

-### Shapes shapes shapes

-Make sure TASK is set to "SHAPES" in the opt.py file of the output directory.

-Then run by passing the opt.py path to the script `python scripts/learn_shapes_dataset.py../outputs/my_new_run/opt.py`

-Open shapes/properties/__init__.py to modify what shapes and settings are in play and shit

-    * modify the individual classes to change what transformations are available

-    * modify the properties list in that file to change which properties are available

 ## Help on getting theano to use gpu

 (this hints for myself on how to use the gpu... dont listen to me I broke my computer)

-Put this in a ~/.theanorc (replace cuda with where cuda is)
+Put this in a ~/.theanorc (replace cuda with where your cuda is)

 ```
 [nvcc]